CompositionalIT/talk-kandddinsky/slides/index.md

 ## What am I going to talk about?

-* The importance of types for domain modelling?
+* The importance of types for domain modelling
+* Using F# to model systems
 * Parallels: *Spoken* and *Programming* languages
 * Real-world case study
 * Demo